2310 E. State Road 364

-Sugar Ridge Fish & Wildlife Area is unique in that much of the land has been strip-mined.
-Sugar Ridge is made up of six separate areas, totaling approximately 8,100 acres.
-The strip-mined land now features about 100 pits and lakes, along with rows of overburden from the mining operation.
-The land that has not been mined is mostly rough and rolling.
+Sugar Ridge FWA provides quality hunting, fishing, and wildlife watching opportunities.
+The property is made up of six separate areas, totaling approximately 8,500 acres.
+The strip-mined land now features around 100 pits and lakes, along with rows of overburden from the mining operation.
+The land that has not been mined remains mostly rough and rolling.

-- Sugar Ridge Fish & Wildlife Area provides approximately 145 acres in 24 major fishing pits.
+- Sugar Ridge FWA provides approximately 145 acres in 24 major fishing pits.

-- Boat ramps are available at most pits on Areas I, II, III, and VI.
+- Boat ramps are available at most pits on Areas 1, 2, 3, and 6.

 - Bow and spear fishing is permitted according to state fishing laws.

-- Deer, squirrel, and wild turkey are common at Sugar Ridge Fish & Wildlife Area.
+- Hunting for deer, quail, rabbit, squirrel, and wild turkey is common at Sugar Ridge FWA.

 - Night and predator hunting is provided by self-service check in.

 - For hunter accessibility information, please contact the office.

 - Deer tree stands and ground blinds may be used and left unattended from noon, Sept.
 15 through Jan.
 10. Tree stands and ground blinds must be legibly marked in English with either the owner's DNR customer identification number or the owner’s name, address, and telephone number.